 As always, Prince Girenzo Medizi of Trantio appeared calm.
-It did not mean he was content.
-All his orders, even those to have this person punished or that person tortured, were delivered quietly, assuredly and entirely without expression of the commonly expected emotions such as sadness or anger.
-Although he was young, his was a cold species of tyranny and most of those who served him closely and often had quickly learned not to search his face nor scrutinize his demeanour to ascertain his mood.
-These things could only ever be known by his words, which were direct and clear, if necessary determined and cruel.
+This did not mean, however, that he was content.
+All his orders, even those to have this subject punished or that suspect tortured, were delivered quietly, assuredly and entirely without expression of the commonly expected emotions such as sadness or anger.
+Although he was pleasantly youthful in appearance, his was a cold kind of tyranny and most of those who served his person had quickly learned not to search his face nor scrutinize his demeanour to ascertain his mood, for that could only ever be known by his words, which were direct and clear, and if he thought necessary, determined and cruel.

 “It seems Duke Guidobaldo believes we are so afraid of events in the north that we are unwilling, even unable, to protest against his actions.
-The ambassador we received was without doubt here to gauge our fears concerning Miragliano, but not because Pavona wished to ally with us against the threat.
-Guidobaldo has other battles in mind, serving his own greed and lust for power.
-When he ought, by all that is right and proper, to stand beside his neighbours, he looks instead to snatch at what he can like a common cutpurse.”
+The ambassador we received was without doubt here to gauge our fears concerning Miragliano, but not because Pavona wished to ally with us against that threat.
+Guidobaldo has other battles in mind, serving his own greed and lust for power, when he ought, by all that is right and proper, to stand beside his neighbours, he looks instead to snatch whatsoever he can, like a common cutpurse.”

-The town of Astiano was not a possession of Trantio, but the prince had family there, and the merchants of both towns had good trade relations, even if the road between them was in such a poor state as not to warrant a scratch on a map.
-What really annoyed Girenzo, however, was the fact that one neighbour thought to seize another, whilst not only keeping their intentions secret from him, but actively misleading him.
-And why did Guidobaldo think he had any right to sieze Astiano?
+The town of Astiano was not Trantio’s possession, but the prince had family there, and the merchants of both towns had maintained good trade relations, even if the road between them was in such a poor state as often not to warrant so much as a scratch upon the maps.
+What really annoyed Girenzo, however, was the fact that one of his neighbours had thought to seize another, whilst not only keeping their intentions secret, but actively misleading him.
+More than this, why did Guidobaldo think he had any right to sieze Astiano?
 Of the two of them, it was he himself who had more reason to claim rightful rule over Astiano.

 As he fell silent no-one present thought to comment.
 To speak now, even during the silence, felt like interruption.
 Eventually, he spoke again.

 In response to the back-handed compliment, Fortebraccio simply nodded, taking care not to show any discomfort.
 None but the prince could know whether the comment was meant to be in jest.
-Nor was anyone going to ask.
+Nor was anyone going to enquire.

 “Oh, definitely a hunting hound, your grace.
 He is wholly given over to the practise of arms, to riding, hawking and the company of soldiers and knights.
 This may of course change as he matures, but at present his youthful straightforwardness makes him merely his father’s instrument.”

-“As was our right, your grace, we dispatched our chancellors to several realms.”
+“As was our right, your grace” he answered.
+“We dispatched our chancellors to several realms.”

 “He did not agree to your terms then?” asked the prince.
-He had only very recently re-hired the condottiere company, on a contract almost identical to the previous one.
-But he knew they had looked for better terms before they agreed to his.
+He had only very recently re-hired the condottieri company, on a contract almost identical to the previous.
+But he knew they had sought better terms before they agreed to his.

 “He procrastinated,’ said the captain-general, “while lecturing my chancellors on the proper worship of Morr.”